Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Conclusion

 \section{Conclusion}

-We proposed Oze, a new concurrency control protocol that exploits a large scheduling space using a fully precise multi-version serialization graph in a decentralized manner.
-We also proposed a new OLTP benchmark, BoMB, based on a use case in an actual manufacturing company.
-Experiments using BoMB showed that Oze keeps the abort rate of the long-running update transaction at zero while reaching up to 1.7 Mtpm for short transactions with near-linear scalability, whereas state-of-the-art protocols cannot commit the long transaction or experience performance degradation in short transaction throughput.
+We proposed Oze, a concurrency control protocol that exploits a large scheduling space using a multi-version serialization graph in a decentralized manner.
+We also proposed an OLTP benchmark, BoMB, based on a use case in an actual manufacturing company.
+Experiments using BoMB showed that Oze could handle the long-running update transaction while achieving four orders of magnitude higher throughput than optimistic and multi-version protocols and up to five times higher throughput than pessimistic protocols.
+BoMB and all benchmarked protocols are available on GitHub~\cite{BoMB}.

-\begin{acks} This work is partially supported by a project, JPNP16007, commissioned by the New Energy and Industrial Technology Development Organization (NEDO). \end{acks}
+\begin{acks} This paper is based on results obtained from the project "Research and Development Project of the Enhanced Infrastructures for Post-5G Information and Communication Systems (JPNP20017)" and JPNP16007 commissioned by the New Energy and Industrial Technology Development Organization (NEDO), and from JSPS KAKENHI Grant Number 25H00446, and from JST CREST Grant Number JPMJCR24R4 and from SECOM Science and Technology Foundation and JST COI-NEXT SQAI (JPMJPF2221), JST Moonshot R\&D Grant Number JPMJMS2215. \end{acks}